Adobe Experience Platform: How to Get Started

 Now we understand a little more about cloud computing and its potential benefits.
 But where does the Adobe Experience Platform fit in?

-Here, we outline six questions that can help you understand more about the Adobe Experience Platform.
+Here, we outline six questions to help you understand the Adobe Experience Platform.
 And what the Adobe Experience Platform can do for you.

 1 – What is the Adobe Experience Platform?

 Customer experience is vitally important in any customer-focused business.
 Indeed, it is regularly considered more important than the price or quality of a product.

 If a customer has a positive interaction with a brand, advertisement, or purchase, this will increase the chances of the customer returning.

 Part of the Adobe Experience Cloud is the Adobe Experience Platform.
 This is Adobe’s latest offering for customer experience management.

 Following on from other companies, it aims to simplify and improve Customer Relationship Management (CRM) and Data Management Platforms (DMP).

 These older forms of customer management software are more static databases.
 They usually use online or offline data and are limited to specific data types (behavioural, cookies, financial, demographic).

 The Adobe Experience Platform aims to move forward to a 360 profile for each customer with real-time data.
 It achieves this by taking in data from a wide range of databases, cleaning and sorting it, and attaching it to a unique profile.